acumos/model-deployments-deployment-client/docs/deployment-client-developer-guide.rst

 Solution Package Preparation
 ****************************

-Solution packages will be prepared on-demand, and will be cached until Jenkins retrieves the package, in the folder /app/cache with the name <taskId>.zip, where taskId is the id of the task related to the deployment.
+Solution packages will be prepared when the Jenkins job invokes the `Get Solution Zip`_ API.
 The Deployment Client will follow the steps below in preparing the solution deployment package:

 * get the following artifacts if existing from Nexus, by querying the CDS for the set of solution/revision artifacts